 - 3 garlic cloves, minced

 - Season the shrimp with the parsley, paprika, garlic powder, hot sauce, and salt, pepper, and cayenne pepper to taste.
-Set aside.
+Cover and refrigerate.

 - When mirlitons are tender, carefully remove them with a very large slotted spoon.
 Set on baking sheet until very cool to the touch.

 - When the mirlitons are cooled enough to handle, cut each one in half.
 Then, remove and discard the seed and any whitish, hard flesh around the seed.